 I hope that helps and wish you all the best.

 Tummy tuck drainage after weight loss / Drenaje en una abdominoplastia despues de bajar de peso

 Tummy tucks where a larger amount of tissue is removed tend to drain slightly longer.
 This is most likely due to increased surface and volume area of damage.
 More damage yields more fluid drainage.
 Whether this is due to being a weight loss or pregnancy patient I haven't seen a difference.
 The fatter the patient the more likley the drains will stay in more then a week.

 Good luck, and thank you for your question.

 En una abdominoplastia donde una gran cantidad de tejidos es extirpada, el paciente tende drenar un poco mas de tiempo.
 Esto es debido a que el area se encuentra mas lastimada.
 Lo mas lastimada que este el area lo mas va drenar.
 Se la abdominoplastia se dio por la perdida de peso o embarazo la verdad yo no veo diferencia.
 Si el paciente esta sobre pasado de peso hay la posibilidad de que es drenaje dure mas de una semana.

 Anire Okpaku MD

 Tummy tuck for weight loss can differ from one after pregnancy

-Of course the tummy tuck pattern can be similar for those after weight loss and post pregnancy, however often with significant weight loss there is a larger skin excess to contend with, a longer incision, and the greater the reduction, the greater the chance for a seroma and drainage.
-All surgeons have their preferrences, though we rarely leave a drain longer than five days.
+Of course, the tummy tuck pattern can be similar for those after weight loss and post pregnancy.
+However, often with significant weight loss there is a larger skin excess to contend with, a longer incision, and the greater the reduction, the greater the chance for a seroma and drainage.
+All surgeons have their preferences, though we rarely leave a drain longer than five days.